 Can Non-Honors students take the Honors Thesis Bootcamp course?
-Yes, the Honors Program will clear non-Honors students for this course in the junior year if they have the eligible GPA to write a thesis.
+Yes, the Director of Senior Programs will clear non-Honors students for this course in the junior year if they have the eligible GPA to write a thesis.

 Is the Honors Thesis Bootcamp course required to write a thesis?
 No.